dspTrojan/github-slideshow/_posts/0000-01-02-dspTrojan.md

 layout: slide
 title: "Welcome to our dspTrojan slide!"
 ---
-This is Darshan Patil Slide
+This is my awesome Slide
 Use the left arrow to go back!